christi023/animated-react-hooks-form/README.md

 # Animated React Form

-## This form is made with React Hooks , validation
+## This form is made with React Custom Hooks & validation

 ## Viewable link to form :